-First and foremost, read the Model Rocket Safety Code of the NAR, and the Team America rules, very carefully.
+First and foremost, read the Model Rocket Safety Code of the NAR, and the ARC rules, very carefully.
 These answer many questions about what is allowable and what is not.
-We have been asked many questions of interpretation, and have provided answers both individually and via the FAQ on the website.
+We have been asked many questions of interpretation and have provided answers both individually and via the FAQ on the website.
 If you are in doubt about your design's compliance with our rules, it is better to ask us early than to find out at the Finals that what you did is not allowable.
-Remember that your rocket cannot weigh more than 650 grams at liftoff (with eggs and rocket motor or motors) or have more than 80 Newton-seconds of total impulse in all of its rocket motors put together.
+Remember that your rocket cannot weigh more than 650 grams at liftoff (with egg and rocket motor or motors) or have more than 80 Newton-seconds of total impulse in all its rocket motors put together.

-There is no minimum or maximum required length or diameter for individual sections of the rockets this year, but the assembled rocket must have an overall height when standing on a table of at least 650 millimeters from the bottom of the fins or other lowest part of the structure to the tip of the nose.
-And the payload section must be big enough in diameter to contain the 45mm diameter eggs.
+The assembled rocket must have an overall height when standing on a table of at least 650 millimeters from the bottom of the fins or other lowest part of the structure to the tip of the nose.
+It must recover in two separate sections, each with a parachute.
+The official time is recorded for the upper section, the one containing the egg and altimeter.
+The section containing the egg must be big enough in diameter to contain an egg that may be up to 45 millimeters in diameter.